PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

      ]
    )

-In code above,GPU0 will train 32 samples and GPU1 will train 16 samples.
+In the code above, GPU0 will train 32 samples and GPU1 will train 16 samples.

 .. _user_guide_customize_batch_size_rank:

-Customize the shape of BatchSize
+Customize the BatchSize dimension
 ------------------------------------

-Batch size is the first shape of data by default in PaddlePaddle Fluid, indicated by :code:`-1` .But in advanced usage,batch_size could be fixed or respresented by other shapes or multiple shapes,which could be implemented by setting :code:`fluid.layers.data(append_batch_size=False)` .
+Batch size is the first dimension of data by default in PaddlePaddle Fluid, indicated by :code:`-1` .But in advanced usage, batch_size could be fixed or respresented by other dimension or multiple dimensions, which could be implemented by setting :code:`fluid.layers.data(append_batch_size=False)` .

-1. batch size with fixed shape
+1. fixed BatchSize dimension

   .. code-block:: python